marcb1387/reports/README.md

 -a, --area allows to pass optional area, webhook and areanames, if this is not used the config.ini defults will be used. questreport.py -a area.ini

+-g, --gif will load Animated Gif Sprites for pokemon vs the standard images.

 Example Pokemon, Items and Stradust reports

 ![Iteam_pokemon_example](https://i.imgur.com/oia6W60.png)